leotorrez/GI-Model-Importer/README.md

 # Genshin-Impact-Model-Importer (GIMI)
 Tools and instructions for importing custom models into Genshin Impact.

+#### STANDALONE GIMI IS DEPRECATED!
+Please use [XXMI loader](https://github.com/SpectrumQT/XXMI-Launcher) instead, which will automatically load the required files and libraries.
+The guides and scripts on this github are outdated, but still contain useful information

 #### DISCLAIMER: I strongly recommend only using private servers for modding.
 Using these tools on official Genshin servers carries a high risk of being banned.
 I do not condone the use of these tools and programs on official servers, and take no responsibility for any consequences as a result if you do.

 GIMI is a version of 3DMigoto that I have modified to be compatible with Genshin.